Course Syllabus

 Students with Disabilities

-Brigham Young University-Idaho is committed to providing a working and learning atmosphere that accommodates qualified persons with disabilities.
-If you have a disability and require accommodations, please contact the Disability Services Office at (208) 496-9210 or visit their website and follow the Steps for Receiving Accommodations.
+BYU-Pathway Worldwide is committed to providing a working and learning atmosphere that accommodates qualified students with disabilities.
+If you have a disability and require accommodations, please contact Accessibility.
 Reasonable academic accommodations are reviewed for all students who have qualified documented disabilities.
-Services are coordinated with students and instructors by the Disability Services Office.
+Services are coordinated with students and instructors by Student Wellness.

 This course may require synchronous meetings.
-If you are currently registered with the Disability Services Office and need an interpreter or transcriber for these meetings, please contact the deaf and hard of hearing coordinator at (208) 496-9219.
+If you are currently registered for accommodations and need a transcription for these meetings, please contact Accessibility.

 Student Honor and Other Policies

-Go to the Student Resources module to review further resources and information.
+Go to the Student Resources module for further resources and information.

 Course Summary: